lukeharwood11/pysimulate/README.md

 - [pygame docs](https://www.pygame.org/docs/)

 ## About

-This project was built using the pygame and numpy libraries.
-In order to install these dependencies use:
+In order to install dependencies for local development (using `setup.py`), use the command:
 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 Extend from the abstract class `Simulation` from `simulation.py` in order to create a custom simulation or simply use the `DefaultSimulation` class.